Aneeshpissay330/todo-list/README.md

 7. To clear all pending tasks, click the "Clear All" button (Note: This action is irreversible).

-8. Enjoy managing your tasks!
+8. Enjoy managing your tasks with data persistence for a seamless experience!

 <!--
 ## Contributions